 The fridge is bulging with leftovers.
 You've got a gazillion gifts to exchange.
 And even the tree is looking a bit tired.
 It's the most mind-numbing time of the year.

 These holiday green cleaning tips for the days after Christmas can reduce the amount of waste going into landfills this season.

-Also check around your community to see whether any children's centers, teacher cooperatives, or recyclers accept holiday trimmings.
+Also, check around your community to see whether any children's centers, teacher cooperatives, or recyclers accept seasonal leftovers.

 Flocked tree?
 Sorry, you're out of luck.
 These can't be recycled.
-Wreaths and holiday garland can only be recycled if you remove all the metal supports.
+Wreaths and holiday garlands can only be recycled if you remove all the metal supports.

-This is a good time to start a compost pile.
-All leftovers (except those containing meat or dairy products) can be composted.
+Compost helps improve soil structure, maintain moisture levels, and keep your garden soil pH balance in check.
 If Santa still owes you a present, ask for a composting bin.
-That way you can keep on giving to Mother Earth throughout the new year.
+That way, you can keep on giving to Mother Earth throughout the new year.